 This can help you fix the error if it’s caused by malware or your operating system is corrupt.
 Running your PC in safe mode will only load basic files and drivers that are hardly affected by Malware or Virus.
 Here is how to execute this step:

-- Restart your PC and hit the appropriate function key for your computer model that will take you to ‘Safe Mode’ option.
+- Restart your PC and hit the appropriate function key for your computer model that will take you to the ‘Safe Mode’ option.

 - You’ll follow some steps and will be given the option to choose a restore point.